-Agnieszka Fiszer leads the Department of Medical Biotechnology at the Institute of Bioorganic Chemistry, Polish Academy of Sciences (IBCh PAS) (since 2019).
-She earned her MSc at the Technical University of Lodz and her PhD at IBCh in 2012.
+Since 2019 Agnieszka Fiszer is leading the Department of Medical Biotechnology at IBCh.
+She received MSc at the Technical University of Lodz and in 2012 PhD at IBCh.
 Agnieszka Fiszer was a postdoc at IBCh, specializing in RNAi-based therapeutic approaches for polyglutamine diseases.
-In the meantime she spent research stays at the Institute of Myology (Paris, France) and Institute of Genetics and Molecular and Cellular Biology (Illkirch, France).
-She has been a leader on 3 grants and has been primary investigator for several projects, including an EU grant.
-She received the Polish Prime Minister’s Award for her PhD thesis, a Polish Ministry of Science and Higher Education scholarship for young scientists (2014-2018) and several awards for her publications, for example the Szybalski Award for the best article in the field of biotechnology.
-She is a co-author of 17 papers, published such journals as in Molecular Cell, Nucleic Acids Research and RNA Biology (https://orcid.org/0000-0001-7829-1926).
-The main interest of the Department is on studying pathogenic pathways of polyglutamine diseases with the use of advanced cell culture models and with particular emphasis on RNA-oriented methods.
+In the meantime, she had research stays in the Institute of Myology (Paris, France) and the Institute of Genetics and Molecular and Cellular Biology (Illkirch, France).
+She has been a leader of 3 grants so far and has been the main investigator in several projects, including the EU grant.
+Agnieszka Fiszer received the Polish Prime Minister Award for PhD thesis, Ministry of Science and Higher Education scholarship for young scientists (2014-2018), and several awards for publications, for example, Prof. Szybalski Award for the best article in the field of biotechnology.
+She is a co-author of 19 papers, including published in Molecular Cell, Nucleic Acids Research, and RNA Biology (https://orcid.org/0000-0001-7829-1926).
+The main interest of the Department is the study of pathogenic pathways of polyglutamine diseases with the use of advanced cell culture models and with particular emphasis on RNA-oriented methods.

-polyglutamine diseases, Huntington’s disease, RNA interference, RNA biology.
+Polyglutamine diseases, Huntington’s disease, triplet repeat tracts, RNA interference, RNA biology

 Jacek Kolanowski is head of the Department of Molecular Probes and Prodrugs (since 2017) and head of Poland’s first Centre for High-Throughput Screening Studies (since 2018) at the Institute of Bioorganic Chemistry, Polish Academy of Sciences (IBCh PAS).
 Since 2019 he is also a vice-chair of the Polish Young Academy.
 After graduating simultaneously in biotechnology and chemistry from AMU in Poznan, in 2010–2012 he held a PhD scholarship from Ligue Nationale contre le Cancer at ENS Lyon, where he completed his PhD in 2013.
 Then, he worked at the University of Sydney, first as postdoctoral fellow of the French Fondation ARC pour la Recherche sur le Cancer (2014-2015) and then as a postdoctoral research associate (2015-2017).